Zegnat/php-minilock/README.md

 # PHP MiniLock

-A straight-forward implementation of reading and writing the [miniLock][] file format.
+A (somewhat) straight-forward implementation of reading and writing the [miniLock][] file format.

+It is **NOT RECOMMENDED** to use this library when you are depending on your encryption to be faultless.
+Please look for audited implementations (like the official [miniLock][] application) or other formats.
+This library is being written as an exercise in PHP encryption only.

+## Some Notes

+* The entire ciphertext needs to fit within [a PHP String](https://secure.php.net/manual/en/language.types.string.php).

+  This is because the used BLAKE2s implementation only runs on single strings and does not expose the usual `init`, `update`, and `final` methods required for a streaming implementation.

+* When the file format writes the following:

+  > The filename is then prepended to the plaintext prior to encryption.
+The filename is encrypted as its own 256-byte chunk (see chunking format below).

+  It means the file name is never actually prepended at all.
+The name is encrypted separately and then taken as the first part of the ciphertext.

 ## Cryptographic Dependencies

 The miniLock file format uses several cryptographic primitives that aren’t natively available to PHP.
 Not even with [Sodium](https://secure.php.net/manual/en/book.sodium.php) ([libsodium](https://libsodium.org/)) enabled.
-The following PHP extensions are required:
+The following PHP extensions are required in addition to sodium:

 1. [scrypt](https://github.com/DomBlack/php-scrypt) ([on PECL](https://pecl.php.net/package/scrypt)) for scrypt.
 2. [blake2](https://github.com/strawbrary/php-blake2) for BLAKE2s.